RajeshKGangwar/VehicleClassifierApp/README.md

 ## Model Training
 Once pure data is collected by doing various feature engineering techniques. we have to feed this data to ML Model which is resnet50 in this case.
-Find the Google colab link for performing model training.
+Find below the Google colab link for performing model training.

+1. __How To Train__: Refer the provided Google colab shared file here ( [Model Training Colab File](https://colab.research.google.com/drive/1B--xkd6duEJaql7ZUzlvUqwXV-4VGJaE?usp=sharing)).
+With respect to the dependencies for model training, please prefer using Tensorflow v2.2 for better compatiblity.
+Markup : - Bullet list

+3. __Observations__:

 | Approach | Description |
 | --- | --- |